Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 Seymour Duncan Alnico II Pro Slash APH-2 – Best Les Paul Pickup for Classic Rock

-Slash’s unique style and guitar tone have inspired many guitarists to find ways to sound like him.
-If you’re not running a modeling or profiling rig, and you’re trying to find the best way to get the authentic ‘Appetite for Destruction’ tones – the Seymour Duncan Pro Slash APH-2 signature humbuckers offer the definitive solution.
+Slash’s unique style and guitar tone have inspired many guitarists to seek out ways to sound like him.
+If you’re not running a modeling or profiling rig, and you’re trying to find the best way to get authentic Appetite for Destruction tones, the Seymour Duncan Pro Slash APH-2 signature humbuckers offer the definitive solution.

 They gave us huge output and a ton of sustain with excellent note separation for chord work.
 All things considered, the pickups worked best for rock, blues, and metal.
 Unless you’re looking for massive output for heavier modern metal styles, we think you won’t be disappointed.

 Verdict: The Seymour Duncan Pro Slash APH-2 humbucker is a phenomenal choice for rock, blues, and metal guitarists.
-They offer a classic tone, with tons of sustain, with crunchy mids sprinkled in for good measure.
-If you need some high end humbuckers that deliver high-quality tones, this signature set promises just that.
+They offer a classic tone with tons of sustain, with crunchy mids sprinkled in for good measure.
+If you need some high-end humbuckers that deliver high-quality tones, this signature set promises just that.

 P90s vs. Humbuckers